xjtu-wiki/xjtu-wiki.github.io/_guidelines/2019-admission-faq.md

 10. Can students pay the dorm fee in _cash_ as stated in the admission guide?
 - If you prepare cash, you cannot reserve online. when you arrive, the reception will help you and arrange the room to you.

+11. It is suggested to make dormitory reservation in advance.
+If you intend to come to the school and check in accommodation directly, please pay attention to prepare the expenses and come to handle relevant formalities during working hours (8: 00-12: 00, 14:30-6:30).

 ---